aurvadahana/aurvadahana.github.io/_posts/2025-01-02-turbulence-and-its-modeling.md

 ![Desktop View](/assets/img/posts/2025-01-02-turbulence-and-its-modeling/Turbulence_Closure_Models.png){: width="500" }

 Each of the schemes has its advantages and disadvantages.
-Regarding the FOMs, they are roughly addressed here.
+Regarding the FOMs, they are roughly addressed [here].